xenial-io/Xenial.Blog/_posts/2016-02-13-migrating-from-funnelweb-to-pretzel-part1.md

 Alright!
 That was easy.

 The next time we look how we build the blog in [Visual-Studio-Team-Services](//www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) (former VSO, Visual-Studio-Online, now VSTS).

+The source-code in available on [github](//github.com/biohazard999/migrating-from-funnelweb-to-pretzel) i will provide a [seperate branch](//github.com/biohazard999/migrating-from-funnelweb-to-pretzel/tree/part1) for every post.
+Master contains the most recent one.

+Greetings Manuel